Hillcrest mine disaster

 The Hillcrest mine disaster, the worst coal mining disaster in Canadian history, occurred at Hillcrest, Alberta, in the Crowsnest Pass region, on June 19, 1914, 9:30 am.

 The disaster was reported by several news outlets including the Calgary Herald as the world's third-worst mine disaster at the time, after the Fraterville Mine disaster and the Courrières mine disaster.
+Subsequent investigations found that methane gas had ignited, causing a coal dust explosion, but the cause of the initial spark was never found.

 Explosion

 The mine started operations at 7:00 a.m. on June 19, 1914.
 At approximately 9:30 a.m., an explosion ripped through the tunnels, up the slopes and burst from the entries of the mine.
 John Brown, the general manager of the mine, rushed to the fan room to reverse the suction of air, which would push depleted oxygen back into the mine in an attempt to save any survivors.
 Initial rescue efforts were hampered by the complete destruction of the one entrance to the mine.

 Of the 237 men who entered the mine that day, only 48 were rescued, many of them suffering from the effects of toxic gases.